tammytran134/MDIndexing_CrustyDB/milestone-pg.md

 After, implement get_value and verify that `hs_page_get_value` passes.
 At this point tests `hs_page_header_size_small`, `hs_page_header_size_full` and `hs_page_no_space` should also work.

+Note there is no fill factor when considering wether to accept an add value.
+If there is enough free space on the page, it must accept the add.

 #### Delete
 Next implement the function `delete_value` which should free up the bytes previously used by the slot_id and also make the slot_id available for the next insert/add.
 Start with the test `hs_page_simple_delete` which only verifies that deleted values are gone.
 Once this is working you will want to make sure that you are reusing the space/slots.
 I would suggest writing a utility function that lets you find the first free space in a page and test this function with `hs_page_get_first_free_space` which needs to be written.
 Here you might want to explore inserting bytes vectors of different sizes and see if you can replace/reuse the space as effectively as possible (e.g., two `_b2`'s should replace one deleted `_b1`).
 You should have `hs_page_delete_insert` working also at this point.